Selling an Inherited House in New Jersey: What Heirs Need to Know

 The Big Question: To Repair or Not to Repair?

-Investing in an inherited property represents a major financial risk which frequently leads to uncertain results.
+Sinking money into an inherited property is a major financial decision, and honestly, it’s often a gamble.
 A $30,000 kitchen remodel might be a smart move in a hot neighborhood in Jersey City, but you’d be lucky to get half that back in some parts of Trenton.
 The goal is to avoid over-improving a house for a market that won’t pay for it.

 Expert Tip: Before you spend a dime on contractors, get a professional home inspection.
-The service will cost you a few hundred dollars but it will give you a complete and unbiased list of all the problems with your house.
-The report will help you make an educated choice between fixing the problems or selling the property in its current state.
+It’ll cost you a few hundred dollars, but it gives you a definitive, unbiased list of everything wrong with the house.
+The report will help you decide between fixing the problems or selling the property in its current condition.

 Understanding the Tax and Financial Side of Things